-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED DECEMBER 31, 2016 AND 2015
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE SIX MONTHS ENDED MARCH 31, 2017 AND 2016

-This management's discussion and analysis ("MD&A") of ESSA Pharma Inc. (the "Company" or "ESSA") for the three months ended December 31, 2016 and 2015 is dated as of February 10, 2017.
+This management's discussion and analysis ("MD&A") of ESSA Pharma Inc. (the "Company" or "ESSA") for the six months ended March 31, 2017 and 2016 is dated as of May 11, 2017.

 This MD&A has been prepared with reference to National Instrument 51-102 "Continuous Disclosure Obligations" of the Canadian Securities Administrators.
-This MD&A should be read in conjunction with the unaudited condensed consolidated interim financial statements for the three months ended December 31, 2016 and 2015, the audited consolidated financial statements for the years ended September 30, 2016 and 2015, and the related notes thereto.
+This MD&A should be read in conjunction with the unaudited condensed consolidated interim financial statements for the six months ended March 31, 2017 and 2016, the audited consolidated financial statements for the years ended September 30, 2016 and 2015, and the related notes thereto.
 The condensed consolidated interim financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
-Financial information presented in this MD&A is presented in United States dollars ("\$" or "US\$"), unless otherwise indicated.
+Financial information presented in this MD&A is presented in United States dollars ("USD" or "\$" or "US\$"), unless otherwise indicated.
+Canadian dollars are presented as "C\$" or "CAD", where indicated.